obsproject/obs-studio/docs/sphinx/reference-properties.rst

    Adds a floating point to a floating point list.

+   :param    name: Localized name shown to user
+   :param    val:  The actual float value stored and will be returned by :c:func:`obs_data_get_double`
+   :returns: The index of the list item.

 ---------------------

 .. function:: void obs_property_list_insert_string(obs_property_t *p, size_t idx, const char *name, const char *val)

    Inserts a string in to a string list.

+   :param    idx:  The index of the list item
+   :param    name: Localized name shown to user
+   :param    val:  The actual string value stored and will be returned by :c:func:`obs_data_get_string`

 ---------------------